 Maple syrup is pricey due to the process of making it.
 Get this, it takes 30-50 gallons of sap to make ONE gallon of syrup.
 As an illustration, this amount of sap takes one single mature maple tree an entire sugaring season to produce.

 Great question.
 It’s so key that I leave you for other options because there might be a few of you who do not like maple flavor foods.
-A great substitute to maple syrup is honey and brown sugar syrup.
+A great substitute for maple syrup is honey and brown sugar syrup.

 2. Using a hand mixer or a stand mixer fitted with a paddle attachment, cream the butter and brown sugar together on medium speed until smooth, about 1-2 minutes.
 Add the egg and beat on high until combined, about 30 seconds.
 Scrape down the sides and bottom of the bowl as needed.
 Add the maple syrup, vanilla extract, and maple extract, then beat on high speed until combined.

-3. Pour the dry ingredients to the wet ingredients, then mix on low until combined.
+3. Pour the dry ingredients into the wet ingredients, then mix on low until combined.
 Add the pecans, then beat on low speed until combined.
 The dough should start to feel creamy and soft.

 4. Cover and chill the dough for 2 hours in the refrigerator.